 The purpose of these informal meditation sessions is to increase your self-awareness and self-compassion.

-These weekly sessions are led by a series of certified Mindful Self-Compassion teacher and include a short opening talk, a guided meditation session of about 25-30 minutes, and a short wrap-up.
+These weekly sessions are led by a series of certified meditation teachers and include a short opening talk, a guided meditation session of about 25-30 minutes, and a short wrap-up.
 You may participate on Zoom or join others for the Zoom broadcast in-person, in room H-629.
-We can accept up to 32 people in-person and no registration is required for attending in-person.
-Dr. Rami Nijjar will join us in person on December 5, 2022 and the session will be broadcast on the other days.
+No registration is required for attending in-person.